Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 Alexa finally decides to write the first chapter of a book because it has been a lifelong goal.
 However, as the words flow onto the page, a subtle fear creeps in.
 With each sentence, Alexa becomes acutely aware of the weight of expectations.

 The desire to create a masterpiece, coupled with the fear of falling short, slows down the writing process.
-The heightened self-awareness becomes a double-edged sword, as Alexa finds every paragraph under the scrutiny of personal expectations.
+The heightened self-awareness becomes a source of her procrastination, as Alexa finds every paragraph under the scrutiny of personal expectations.

 Days turn into weeks, and the novel remains a work in progress.
 Alexa, caught in the loop of self-reflection, spends more time pondering the significance of the story than actually telling it.
 The fear of not living up to personal aspirations becomes a procrastination hurdle, delaying the fulfillment of a long-held dream.